Road Ready: Nike Sole 2.0 x Össur Running Blade

 After a packed week of technical insights with Össur’s athletes and engineers, George was ready for some purely sensory stimulation.

-He applied this inspiration to the Sole 2.0 spike plate—not just as an appealing visual motif, but as a source of practical utility, with bevelled ridges that fluidly ramp up to provide more material where needed.
+He applied this inspiration to the Sole 2.0 spike plate — not just as an appealing visual motif, but as a source of practical utility, with beveled ridges that fluidly ramp up to provide more material where needed.

 Phase 5: Finishing Touches

 With the spike plate on a solid path, George turned his attention to the road sole.
-For ideas, he thought back to the first time he saw the Nike Sole 1.0 in action: on kids having fun at a Challenged Athletes Foundation (CAF) event a few years ago.
+For ideas, he thought back to the first time he saw the Nike Sole 1.0 in action: on kids having a blast at a Challenged Athletes Foundation (CAF) event a few years ago.

-"I saw young adaptive athletes running on grass, running on the road, playing basketball and other sports", he recalls.
-"It was inspiring how the combination of Össur blade and Nike Sole liberated these athletes, who were full of energy and optimism as they learnt techniques at the CAF clinics to help them move better".
+“I saw young adaptive athletes running on grass, running on the road, playing basketball and other sports,” he recalls.
+“It was inspiring how the combination of Össur blade and Nike Sole liberated these athletes, who were full of energy and optimism as they learned techniques at the CAF clinics to help them move better.”

-To improve the multi-sport, multi-surface versatility for athletes who are into every activity under the Sun, George says he "took the best traction elements from basketball and running—herringbone and lugs—and sought to create the perfect hybrid".
+To dial up the multi-sport, multi-surface versatility for athletes who are into every activity under the sun, George says he “took the best traction elements from basketball and running — herringbone and lugs — and sought to create the perfect hybrid.”

 Or more, for that matter.
 When it comes to innovating for adaptive athletes, the future is wide open.
 As George puts it, “Who knows what’s possible?”
 One thing’s certain: He’ll do his best to find out.

 Want one?
 If you or someone you know is curious how to get hold of a Nike Sole 2.0, visit the website of our friends at Össur prosthetics.
 The Sole 2.0 traction system comes standard with select Össur products.